-A bursa is a fluid-filled sac that helps cushion the muscles, tendons, and bones in a joint.
+A bursa is a fluid-filled sac that helps cushion the muscles, tendons, and bones around a joint.
 When a bursa becomes inflamed, it’s called bursitis.
 Common symptoms of bursitis include pain, tenderness, and swelling that limits movement of the joint.

 To help reduce pain and swelling, your doctor may recommend one or more of the following: